Abstracts

 MOC Part 4 Credit for Quality Improvement Projects

 If you are planning to submit an abstract describing a quality improvement project you have participated in, you may be eligible for 25 American Board of Pediatrics (ABP) Maintenance of Certification (MOC) Part 4 points.
+Please see here for more information.

 Questions?
 Contact MOCPortfolio@aap.org.